 Postcard 'Deco to Techno'

-practical demonstrations, comprehensive notes, illustrations and samples, with research projects.
+During workshops the students are provided withpractical demonstrations, comprehensive notes, illustrations and samples, with research projects.

 | My aim is to discover and develop each student's creativity, to inspire and enthuse. |

 Teaching is a passion - - -